yxjiang/yxjiang.github.io/_posts/2020-02-06-the-ambiguities-of-experience.md

 An common application of learning through stories and models are learning through books.
 Books contains the information with knowledge that are summarized and distilled from the first-hand experience.
 The readers can absorb the knowledge without direct experience.
 The summarized knowledge are usually represented in the form of stories and models, and in most of the time they are simplified to cater the limited cognitive abilities of human beings.

 ## Limitation of learning through experience
 Experience is a great teacher, however, it is not perfect due to its ambiguity.
-The ambiguity of experience has many causes and takes many forms, but a significant fraction of tem can be summariezed as follows:
+The ambiguity of experience has many causes and takes many forms, but a significant fraction of them can be summarized as follows:

 * **The causal structure of experience is complex**.
 Many uncontrolled variables are involved, and their relations include multiple interactions and multiple co-linearities.
 * **Experience is noisy**.
 The events of history are drawn from a distribution of possibilities, either because of errors in observation or interpretation or because the causal structure is truly stochastic.